Vitaly Janelt: Brentford

+2020–21 season

-On 3 October 2020, Janelt moved to England to sign a four-year contract with Championship club Brentford for an undisclosed fee, reported to be €600,000.
+On 3 October 2020, Janelt moved to England to sign a four-year contract with Championship club Brentford for an undisclosed fee of "around" £500,000.
 Despite being earmarked by co-director of football Rasmus Ankersen as an overseas player who would "need time to adapt to English football", an injury suffered by first-choice defensive midfielder Christian Nørgaard in the days following the transfer allowed Janelt to break into the matchday squad.
 By late October, he had assumed Nørgaard's starting role.
-Janelt retained his place throughout the campaign and finished Brentford's 2021 EFL Championship play-off Final-winning 2020–21 season with 47 appearances and four goals.
+Janelt retained his place throughout the campaign and finished Brentford's 2021 EFL Championship play-off final-winning 2020–21 season with 47 appearances and four goals.

+2021–22 season

 Janelt began the 2021–22 season as an ever-present starter in Premier League matches and he scored his first goal of the season in a 3–3 draw with Liverpool on 25 September 2021.
 Aside from missing one month due to a thigh injury suffered in October 2021, Janelt continued in his virtual ever-present role and signed a new four-year contract on 1 April 2022.
 The following day, he scored his third and fourth goals of the season in a 4–1 win over Chelsea and finished the campaign with 35 appearances.

+2022–23 season

-Janelt began the 2022–23 season primarily in a substitute role, but captained the club for the first time during a 2–0 EFL Cup second round win over Colchester United on 23 August 2022.
+Janelt began the 2022–23 season primarily in a substitute role and he captained the club for the first time during a 2–0 EFL Cup second round win over Colchester United on 23 August 2022.
+Despite airing some concerns about his playing time, Janelt finished the season with 37 appearances (predominantly as a starter) and three goals.

+2023–24 season

+Janelt was an ever-present in all competitions during 2023–24 season and ended the campaign with 42 appearances and one goal, scored in a 4–2 defeat to Newcastle United on the final day of the season.
+Following the loss of first-choice wing backs Rico Henry and Aaron Hickey due to injury, he deputised at left wing back on an ad-hoc basis.
+Janelt's performances during the 2023–24 season were recognised with the Brentford Players' Player of the Year award.
+As a testament to his durability, during the season, Janelt became the first Brentford player to make 100 Premier League appearances.

+2024–2025

+Despite playing with a heel complaint, Janelt was again a virtual ever-present during the 2024–25 season.
+He started in all but six of his 35 appearances in all competitions and missed the final five matches of the season to undergo surgery on his heel issue.
+Janelt returned to match play in mid-September 2025.